 An AP that sends an HE MU PPDU, HE SU PPDU or HE ER SU PPDU that solicits an immediate response carried in an HE TB PPDU shall set the Ack Policy to HTP Ack for each of the QoS Data frames for which it intends to solicit an immediate response (see 10.3.2.10.2 (Acknowledgment procedure for DL MU PPDU in MU format)).
 If a Management frame that solicits acknowledgment is carried in an HE MU PPDU, then the response is carried in an HE TB PPDU.
 A non-AP STA that receives an HE MU PPDU, HE SU PPDU or HE ER SU PPDU with an A-MPDU that contains QoS Data addressed to it with Ack Policy field equal to HTP Ack, or a Management frame that solicits an immediate acknowledgment(#17029) shall not respond if it has not received the UL resource allocation information either through TRS Control subfield or a Trigger frame in the soliciting PPDU.

-A non-AP STA that receives an HE MU PPDU, HE SU PPDU or HE ER SU PPDU with an A-MPDU that contains MPDUs that solicits acknowledgment and includes a Trigger frame or a frame with TRS Control subfield shall respond with an HE TB PPDU as follows:
+A non-AP STA that receives an HE MU PPDU, HE SU PPDU or HE ER SU PPDU with an A-MPDU that contains (#16270) one or more MPDUs that solicits acknowledgment and includes a Trigger frame or a frame with TRS Control subfield shall respond with an HE TB PPDU as follows:

 If the A-MPDU includes only one MPDU, and the MPDU is an EOF-MPDU that is either a QoS Data frame or QoS Null frame with the Ack Policy field equal to HTP Ack or a Management frame solicits acknowledgment, then the STA shall respond with an Ack frame.